-$^2$ Specifically, eight persons were nominated twice to the same Court position (seven to be Associate Justice, one to be Chief Justice); one person was nominated three times to be Associate Justice; and nine persons were nominated first to be Associate Justice and later to be Chief Justice.
-The sum of 19 (the number of Court nominations that were not a person's first nomination to the Court) and 139 (the number of persons nominated to the Court at least once) is 158 (total Supreme Court nominations).
+5 Specifically, eight persons were nominated twice to the same Court position (seven to be Associate Justice, one to be Chief Justice); one person was nominated three times to be Associate Justice; and nine persons were nominated first to be Associate Justice and later to be Chief Justice.
+The sum of 19 (the number of Court nominations that were not a person's first nomination to the Court) and 145 (the number of persons nominated to the Court at least once) is 164 (total Supreme Court nominations).

-&lt;sup>3 The nation's first Chief Justice, John Jay, was nominated to that position twice.
+6 The nation's first Chief Justice, John Jay, was nominated to that position twice.
 Jay was first nominated, and confirmed, in September 1789.
 He resigned as Chief Justice in 1795 to serve as governor of New York.
 In December 1800, Jay was nominated and confirmed a second time as Chief Justice, but declined the appointment.
-For analysis of the process by which a Chief Justice is appointed, accompanied by a list of all Chief Justice nominations from 1789 to the present (including the nomination, confirmation, judicial oath, and end-of-service dates of Chief Justice nominees, as well as their ages at time of appointment and upon termination of service), see CRS Report RL32821, The Chief Justice of the United States: Responsibilities of the Office and Process for Appointment, by Denis Steven Rutkus and Lorraine H. Tong.
+For analysis of the process by which a Chief Justice is appointed, accompanied by a list of all Chief Justice nominations from 1789 to the present (including the nomination, confirmation, judicial oath, and end-of-service dates of Chief Justice nominees, as well as their ages at time of appointment and upon termination of service), see archived CRS Report RL32821, The Chief Justice of the United States: Responsibilities of the Office and Process for Appointment, by Denis Steven Rutkus and Lorraine H. Tong.

-&lt;sup>4 The three Presidents not to have made any Supreme Court nominations were William Henry Harrison, Zachary Taylor, and Jimmy Carter, with no Court vacancies having occurred while they were in office.
-See "Table 3.
-Supreme Court Nominations, by President, 1789 to October 2005," in CRS Report RL31171, Supreme Court Nominations Not Confirmed, 1789-2005, by Henry B. Hogue, which lists the number of vacancies on the Court that existed during each presidency, from George Washington to George W. Bush.
-While it is unremarkable that no vacancies occurred during the short-lived presidencies of Harrison (Mar.
-4 to Apr.
-4, 1841) and Taylor (Mar.
-5, 1849 to July 9, 1850), Jimmy Carter's presidency (Jan.
-20, 1977, to Jan.
-20, 1981) is remarkable as the only one lasting a full term during which no Supreme Court vacancies occurred.
+7 The three Presidents not to have made any Supreme Court nominations were William Henry Harrison, Zachary Taylor, and Jimmy Carter, with no Court vacancies having occurred while they were in office.
+While it may be unremarkable that no vacancies occurred during the short-lived presidencies of Harrison (March 4 to April 4, 1841) and Taylor (March 5, 1849 to July 9, 1850), Jimmy Carter's presidency (January 20, 1977 to January 20, 1981) is notable